When do World Models Successfully Learn Dynamical Systems?: Conclusions and Limitations

 \section{Conclusions and Limitations}

-\paragraph{Conclusion} We have introduced a system‑theoretic framework for understanding when `world models' can faithfully learn dynamics from tokenized observations.
-By relating observability to the existence of an autoregressive map in latent space, we explained when concatenated token histories suffice for reconstruction in both linear and nonlinear settings.
-Empirically, our sequence of models from analytic least‐squares to full GANs validated this theory across four benchmark problems: modified heat and wave equations, the chaotic 2D Kuramoto–Sivashinsky equation, and a high‑Reynolds CFD dataset of a Kármán vortex street.
+\paragraph{Conclusion.} We have introduced a system‑theoretic operator learning framework for understanding when `world models' can faithfully learn dynamics from tokenized observations.
+With observability, we explained when concatenated token histories suffice for reconstruction in both linear and nonlinear settings.
+Empirically, our sequence of models from analytic least‐squares to full GANs validated this theory across four benchmark problems.
 In each case, world‑model reconstructions achieved low prediction error and captured key temporal correlations.
 Compared to traditional LES, inference with our generative models is orders of magnitude faster.
+Compared to existing neural operator methods, our models perform much better for longer time horizons.

-\paragraph{Limitations} Our analysis relies on a strong global observability assumption: the output map and underlying flow must admit a continuous, invertible reconstruction operator.
-In practice, certain coefficient choices (e.g., constant conductivity in the heat equation) violate observability under patch averaging, leading to degraded performance unless randomness is injected.
-Moreover, while world models generalize well within the distribution of training trajectories, their accuracy degrades over very long rollouts.
-In our work, we see this occur for the chaotic regimes in terms of residues, but this is not necessarily an issue, since small variations in initial conditions lead to large variations later in time, a problem even the LES suffers from, while residues can only measure local reconstruction error.
+\paragraph{Limitations.} Our analysis relies on a strong global observability assumption: the output map and underlying flow must admit a continuous, invertible reconstruction operator.
+In practice, certain coefficient choices violate observability under patch averaging.
+Moreover, accuracy of World Models can degrade over very long rollouts.
+We see this occur for the chaotic regimes, but this is not necessarily an issue since small variations in initial conditions lead to large variations later in time, a problem even the LES (and neural operators) suffer from.
 However, we still see a breakdown in the time correlation for longer roll outs, especially in the KSE case.
 Finally, since observability is a binary conditions, further research is required to characterise when exactly a dataset may satisfy the formal assumptions set out in Section \ref{sec:theory}, but in practice still be difficult to learn i.e. in some sense be `close' to being non-observable.